Jomii/webstore/README.md

 ## Testing

 Testing was done manually using Postman.
+The Postman colletion, that can be imported, is included in the postman folder.

-Automated tests will be written if time allows.
+Unfortunately we had no time to implement automated tests.

 ## Project timetable and division of work